10 Fun Things to Use Instead of Plastic Straws

 Amazon / YIHONG

-You don’t have to ban all straws—how about trading your plastic straws for this stainless steel set ($9)?
+You don’t have to ban all straws—how about trading your plastic straws for this stainless steel set ($12)?
 The straws can be used—and reused!—for cold drinks in your tumbler, drinking glass or travel mug.
+Here’s why plastic straws are disappearing from restaurants.

 Amazon / Contigo

-Skip the straw altogether and use this Contigo water bottle ($10) with a pop-up straw.
+Skip the straw altogether and use this Contigo water bottle ($30) with a pop-up straw.
 It’s leak-proof, too, which makes this a good option for anyone who loves to bring water to work or take a daily walk.
+Take your beverage up a notch with these infused water ideas.

 Amazon / Jarware